-The Offering

-Common stock offered by us

-9,000,000 shares

-Common stock to be outstanding immediately following this offering

-19,413,449 shares(1)

-Underwriters' option

-We have granted the underwriters an option to purchase up to 1,350,000 additional shares of our common stock.

-Use of Proceeds

-We expect to receive net proceeds from this offering of approximately \$114.2 million (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by
+The Offering Common stock offered by us 9,000,000 shares Common stock to be outstanding immediately following this offering 19,413,449 shares(1) Underwriters' option We have granted the underwriters an option to purchase up to 1,350,000 additional shares of our common stock.
+Use of Proceeds We expect to receive net proceeds from this offering of approximately \$89.1 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use \$36.9 million of the net proceeds from this offering to make a payment to GTIS as the cash portion of the purchase price to acquire all of the joint venture interests of GTIS in the LGI/GTIS Joint Ventures which we do not own, and we expect to use the remainder of the net proceeds for working capital and for general corporate purposes, including the acquisition of land, development of lots and construction of homes.

-Dividend policy

-We currently intend to retain our future earnings, if any, to finance the development and expansion of our business and, therefore, do not intend to pay cash dividends on our common stock for the foreseeable future.
+Dividend policy We currently intend to retain our future earnings, if any, to finance the development and expansion of our business and, therefore, do not intend to pay cash dividends on our common stock for the foreseeable future.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend on our financial condition, results of operations, capital requirements, restrictions contained in any of our financing arrangements and such other factors as our board of directors deems relevant.
 See "Dividend Policy."

-Proposed NASDAQ symbol

-We have applied to list our common stock on the NASDAO Global Select Market under the symbol "LGIH."

-Risk factors

-Investing in our common stock involves a high degree of risk.
+NASDAQ symbol Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "LGIH."
+Risk factors Investing in our common stock involves a high degree of risk.
 For a discussion of factors you should consider in making an investment, see "Risk Factors."

-includes 321,429 shares to be issued in connection with the GTIS Transaction (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus); excludes 125,186 restricted stock units to be granted to employees, executive officers and non-employee directors upon the consummation of this offering under our Equity includes 10,091,020 shares to be issued in connection with the LGI Transaction (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus);

-(1) Based on 1,000 shares outstanding as of October 28, 2013 and:
+Based on 1,000 shares outstanding as of November 6, 201 includes 10,003,358 shares to be issued in connectio includes 409,091 shares to be issued in connection w excludes 156,357 restricted stock units to be granted n with the LGI Transaction;

+our Equity
-Incentive Plan (see "Compensation of Our Directors and Executive Officers-2013 Equity Incentive Plan"); and excludes the 1,500,000 shares of common stock authorized to be issued under our Equity Incentive Plan (see "Compensation of Our Directors and Executive Officers-

-2013 Equity Incentive Plan").
+excludes 156,357 restricted stock units to be granted to employees, executive officers and non-employee directors upon the consummation of this offering under our Equ Incentive Plan (see "Compensation of Our Directors and Executive Officers-2013 Equity Incentive Plan"); and excludes the 1,500,000 shares of common stock authorized to be issued under our Equity Incentive Plan (see "Compensation of Our Directors and Executive Officers- 2013 Equity Incentive Plan"). •